canonical/gomaasclient/DEVELOPMENT.md

    ```bash
    source env.sh
    ```
-1. Ensure the path in the `replace` directive in `go.mod` points to your local copy of the provider, the root of this repository.
+1. Ensure the path in the `replace` directive in `go.mod` points to your local copy of the c, the root of this repository.
 1. In that directory, run:
    ```bash
    go mod tidy